SameerKambliSTS/dummy-assets/README.md

-# This repo is just for uploading dummy images and reuse them for demos.
+# This repo is just for uploading dummy file and reuse them for demos.